tytydraco/yessleep/out/The_Sound_of_Thunder.md

 A short conversation followed, and though I couldn’t make out a word of it, I strained my ears to the edge of their ability to try to catch even a passing phrase.
 But the words of the men were always frustratingly out of reach.

 I listened for any sounds that might give away what they were doing.
-And sure enough, as I listened, there came a rustling from down below, as though someone were moving the sheets of their bed.
+And sure enough, there came a rustling from down below, as though someone were moving the sheets of their bed.
 With it came grunts as well, as though whatever they were doing were making the two men strain themselves.

 Someone spoke, and a set of footsteps retreated to the front entry.
 There was the distant thud of a car door, before the man returned to a chorus of crinkling paper.